What is a 1031 Exchange?

 How Do I Choose a QI ?

 The Federation of Exchange Accommodators (FEA) is a national organization of Exchange Intermediaries.
-Because 1031 exchanges are complex transactions, the FEA recommends choosing a Certified Exchange Specialist® (CES®).
+Because 1031 exchanges are complex transactions, the FEA recommends choosing a Qualified Intermediary (QI).
 This is awarded only to FEA members who meet specific work-experience criteria and pass an exam on exchange laws and procedures.

 Do I Need to Actually Exchange Property?